afuerhoff/ioBroker.fb-checkpresence/README.md

 The password is encrypted and wasn't saved in clear text.
 The user name and password may have a maximum of 32 characters.
 See for information: https://service.avm.de/help/de/FRITZ-Box-Fon-WLAN-7490/014/hilfe_zeichen_fuer_kennwoerter#:~:text=Namen%20f%C3%BCr%20Benutzer,Kennwortfeld%20darf%20nicht%20leer%20sein.

+### Ssl option
+In some cases the adapter could not connect to the fritzbox.
+It could help to disable this option.
+In this case the adapter tries to connect without https.

 ### Interval
 You have separate intervals for family members and Fritzbox devices.
 The interval for Fritzbox devices can be configured from 1 to 59 minutes.
 Normally a value between 1 and 5 minutes is an optimal interval to read the fritzbox data.
 Family members could be configured from 10s to 600s.
 Every new cycle starts if the previous cycle